Hot-Map/hotsum_app/README.md

 It connects to our server hosted in a virtual machine provided by Azure.

-Detailed information regarding the applicaiton and implementation details will be provided in the final report.
+Detailed information regarding the application and implementation details will be provided in the final report.